-Ulcers (red sores or spots) are fairly common in koi goldfish ponds and can be caused by a several different things.
-You need to treat ulcers in koi and pond fish as soon as possible.
+Ulcers (red sores or spots) are fairly common in koi goldfish ponds, and can be caused by a several different things.
+To prevent ulcers from becoming a life threatening problem with your koi and pond fish, you need to treat them as soon as possible.

-Ulcers are caused by bacteria (Aeromonas sp.) that have penetrated through the koi’s defences (mucous (slime coat), skin and scales).
+Ulcers are caused by bacteria (Aeromonas sp.) that have penetrated through the koi’s defences (mucous / slime coat and scales).
+Once the bacteria finds its way to the skin, they can multiply quickly.
 Ulcers often start out very small, but if left untreated can become large enough to kill the fish.

 If you need to treat ulcers koi or other pond fish it is important determine what likely caused it in the first place.
 In most cases ulcers are caused by parasitic infection, poor water quality and even spawning.

-If you determine you have an parasite problem in the pond, it is important to treat it immediately as well as the treat ulcers in koi.
+If you determine you have an parasite problem in the pond, it is important to treat for parasites immediately, as well as the treat the ulcers in the koi.

 There are many different treatments for ulcers, some work better than others, but you will always have the best results if you catch it early and treat immediately.

 Medicated dips or baths work very well to treat ulcers in koi, Tricide Neo is extremely effective at killing bacteria that cause ulcers.
 It is safe to use, relatively easy to administer and you can see results in just one or 2 treatments.
 The only downside is it must be used daily for 4 to 5 days.
 If you don’t have a hospital or quarantine tank it could be difficult and stressful to catch the affected fish from the pond repeatedly.

 Although injections are probably the most effective way to treat bacterial infections in koi and goldfish, they are not very practical for the average hobbyist.
 If you are interested in injections, you will need to see your local veterinarian.